 Hallmarked in London in 1911 by D. & J. Wellby, this exceptional, Antique Sterling Silver Table Snuff Box, is rectangular in shape, and features a cast border, gilt interior, and engine turned decoration.
 The snuff box measures 2.25"(5.5cm) tall, by 6"(15cm) wide, by 4"(11cm) deep, and weighs 16.5 troy ounces.

-Hallmarked in London in 1821 by Christopher Buckler, this handsome, Antique Sterling Silver Snuff Box, is gilt, and features a cast "Topers" scene, on the lid of three gentlemen drinking and smoking, in the style of a painting by David Teniers the Younger.
+Hallmarked in London in 1821 by Christopher John Buckler, this handsome, Antique Sterling Silver Snuff Box, is gilt, and features a cast "Topers" scene on the lid of three gentlemen drinking and smoking, in the style of a painting by David Teniers the Younger.
 The snuff box measures 1"(2.5cm) tall, by 3.25"(8cm) wide, by 2"(5cm) deep and weighs 5.1 troy ounces.

 Hallmarked in London in 1892 by Emanuel Emanuel, this striking, Victorian, Antique Sterling Silver Bell, is of handsome proportions, and is of military interest.
 The bell was presented to the 3rd Battalion Hampshire Regiment and the handle is formed as an officer from the Boer War.
 The bell measures 8"(20cm) tall, by 4"(10cm) in diameter and weighs a substantial 18 troy ounces.